MrToph/cmichelio/src/pages/introducing-king-of-eos/introducing-king-of-eos.md

 [King of EOS](https://kingofeos.com) is the first **decentralized game on the** newly launched **EOS blockchain**.
 All EOS accounts can battle for the throne.

-As it has become the standard for blockchains, the [first game](https://kingoftheether.com) has to resemble characteristics of a pyramid scheme, and - quite bluntly - so does King of EOS. 🤴🏻
+As it has become the standard for cryptocurrencies, the [first game](https://kingoftheether.com) has to resemble characteristics of a pyramid scheme, and - quite bluntly - so does King of EOS. 🤴🏻
 You can dethrone the current king by paying more than him, and becoming king has several advantages:
 * You can **promote your project/block producer** as a king by adding a description and uploading a banner picture.
 This is the first thing people will see when visiting [kingofeos.com](https://kingofeos.com).
 Like a real king, you're the owner of a 3D castle and your banner image is used as the flag of the tower.
     ![King Of EOS](./castle.png)